 Your organization must identify risks associated with the lack of control over information and the need for an information cycle approach that entails proper data sanitization processes for every step.

-Try to identify information stores and applications, and dedicate resources on data sanitization as it’s implemented.
+Try to identify information stores and applications, and dedicate resources to data sanitization as it’s implemented.

 After identifying the risks, you should create a checklist that presents the different types of information to be considered.
 Think of this as a data audit that will include all kinds of data collected, stored, processed, archived, and, of course, disposed of.